simplesurance/goordinator/README.md

 The supported template strings are documented in the [example config.toml file](dist/etc/goordinator/config.toml).

+## Project Status

+The project is an early stage.
+Breaking changes happen anytime. \
+Tests were not implemented yet, therefore breakage in the *main* branch is likely.

+The release binaries are in a more stable state.
+They are roughly tested and used internally.

 ## FAQ

 #### Github Hook Events did not arrive because the Application was unreachable